Metropolitan State University of Denver: Name change controversy

 The then-Metropolitan State College of Denver Board of Trustees on March 9, 2011, approved a legislative proposal to change the institution's name to "Denver State University" following a vote among students and faculty.

-University of Denver administration and faculty publicly objected to "Denver State University" as MSU Denver's new name.
+University of Denver administration and faculty publicly objected to "Denver State University" as MSU Denver's new name, arguing that the name would cause confusion between the two institutions and encroach on DU's longstanding identity.
 As a result of this, the board of trustees decided to cancel the planned name change.
 Some community members objected and viewed this change of plans as allowing a private university (University of Denver) to decide the fate of a public one (MSU Denver).